Licensing policy

 • Sufficient computational power of the hardware for the intended application.

-For the selected hardware, download the appropriate runtime from REX Controls s.r.o. server.
+For the selected target device, download the appropriate runtime from REX Controls s.r.o. server.
 Install it according to the instructions in the "Getting Started..." guide.
-You can test the correct function of the runtime using installation examples with the free "DEMO" license, which limits runtime to 2 hours per session.
+You can test the correct function of the runtime using installation examples with the free "DEMO" licence, which limits runtime to 2 hours per session.

-To run the REXYGEN system permanently on the target hardware, a permanent license is required.
-The license cost depends on the size and complexity of the developed application, determined by the following factors used in the application (specific REXYGEN project):
+To run the REXYGEN system permanently on the target device, a permanent licence is required.
+In terms of licensing, there are several versions of the RexCore runtime module that provide maximum flexibility for individual projects.
+The licence cost depends on the size and complexity of the developed application, determined by the following factors used in the application (specific REXYGEN project):

 • Function blocks